โ† Back to Home

 For AI-Assisted Development

-• Feed Decision Graph context into AI coding assistants (roadmap)
+• Feed Decision Graph context into AI coding assistants via MCP protocol

-• Adopt AI with confidence that it respects your decisions
+• Adopt AI with confidence that it respects your organizational constraints

 Competitive Landscape